 When you click on toolbar items, you’ll see more options for customizing your analysis experience.
 For example, there is the Analyze toolbar button, where you can add fixed lines, trend lines, do outlier detection, etc., with drill-down menus that give additional features to show / hide on the dashboard.

 Any fixed line that was added when a dashboard creator built the dashboard is visible by default, but a dashboard viewer can turn the fixed line on or off when viewing.
-The SDK will give you the options to turn menu items on or off by default, so for example, you may choose to hide the Analysis toolbar option altogether, forcing the viewer to only see what the creator defined.
+The SDK will give you the options to turn menu items on or off by default, so for example, you may choose to hide the Analysis toolbar option all together, forcing the viewer to only see what the creator defined.